monero-project/monero-site/legal/index.md

 ### Content Limitations

 We make no guarantees as to the accuracy, thoroughness or quality of the information on this website, which is provided only on an "AS-IS" and "AS AVAILABLE" basis at User's sole risk.
-This information may be provided by third parties and The Monero Project shall not be responsible or liable for any errors, omissions or inaccuracies in the website content.
-The information provided at this site are neither comprehensive nor appropriate for every individual.
+Information may be provided by third parties, and The Monero Project shall not be responsible or liable for any errors, omissions or inaccuracies in the website content.
+The information provided at this site is neither comprehensive nor appropriate for every individual.
 Some of the information is relevant only in certain parts of the world, and may not be relevant to or compliant with the laws, regulations or other legal requirements of other countries.
-It is your responsibility to determine whether, how and to what extent your intended use of the information and services will be technically and legally possible in the areas of the world where you intend to use them.
+It is your responsibility to determine whether, how, and to what extent your intended use of the information and services will be technically and legally possible in the areas of the world where you intend to use them.
 You are advised to verify any information before using it for any personal, financial or business purpose.
 In addition, the opinions and views expressed in any forum post on this website are solely those of the author(s) of the article and do not reflect the opinions of The Monero Project.
 The website content and services may be modified at any time by us, without advance notice or reason, and The Monero Project shall have no obligation to notify you of any corrections or changes to any website content.

 ### Proprietary Rights and License

 This website and its content are protected by copyright, trademark and other proprietary laws.
-For details please refer to our [Copyright section](#copyright).
+For details, please refer to our [Copyright section](#copyright).

 ### Third Party Content